jyli7/github-highlights/README.md

 ###Canyon Racer.
 An HTML5 game I built from scratch, in Javascript.
+Has 3 (fun!) levels of gameplay and 3 levels of difficulty.

 https://github.com/jyli7/canyon_racer

 www.playcanyonracer.com

 ###Lattice.
 A framework for making HTML5/Javascript games.
-Developed this after building Canyon Racer.
+Extracted this from Canyon Racer.

 https://github.com/jyli7/lattice

 ###Grounch.
 Uses the Hunch API to generate group movie recommendations.
+(Rails)

 https://github.com/jyli7/group_recs